shibatch/baum/README.txt

-This software is Written by Naoki Shibata (shibatch.sf.net@gmail.com). http://ito-lab.naist.jp/~n-sibata/software
+This software is written by Naoki Shibata (shibatch.sf.net@gmail.com). http://ito-lab.naist.jp/~n-sibata/software

 BAUM is a software library for drawing and recognize circular barcodes